 Kisumu International Airport is the main airport connecting western Kenya with the world.

-The number of airlines flying to Kenya are increasing making Kenya more accessible however our consultants will assist you with the best routing for your needs.
+The number of airlines flying to Kenya is increasing making Kenya more accessible however our consultants will assist you with the best routing for your needs.

 Facts on Kenya